 WE'RE GOOD TO GO SCHEME

-The UK Government has a road-map in place for the relaxation of the COVID restrictions in England over the coming months.
+The UK Government has a road-map in place for the relaxation of the COVID restrictions in England.
 Key points impacting visitors are:

-From the 21st June (at the earliest) - most remaining COVID restrictions removed e.g. the limits on numbers for large events.
+From the 19th July - most remaining COVID restrictions removed e.g. the limits on numbers for large events.
+This may be brought forward subject to progress against the coronavirus.

 Would you like to see a live virtual tour of Bath whilst you are unable to travel?
 I am running live virtual tours of Bath which can be enjoyed from the comfort of your home.
 Please message me for details.